GravityPDF/gravity-pdf-documentation/docs/v6/users/gravityview-support.md

 import ResponsiveEmbed from 'react-responsive-embed'

-[The GravityView plugin](https://gravityview.co/?ref=186) is the best way to display Gravity Forms entries publicly on your website.
+<a href="https://gravityview.co/?ref=186" rel="sponsored">The GravityView plugin</a> is the best way to display Gravity Forms entries publicly on your website.
 Basic GravityView support is built right into Gravity PDF.

 ## Add PDF Download Link to View